A Chen model for mapping spaces and the surface product: Introduction

-Two of the most important features of Hochschild (co)chain complexes over simplicial sets is their naturality in the simplicial set $X_\bullet$, and furthermore that two simplicial models of quasi-isomorphic spaces have naturally quasi-isomorphic Hochschild (co)chain complexes, see \cite{P}.
+Two important features of Hochschild (co)chain complexes over simplicial sets are their naturality in the simplicial set $X_\bullet$, and that two simplicial models of quasi-isomorphic spaces have naturally quasi-isomorphic Hochschild (co)chain complexes, see \cite{P}.
 In particular one (usually) obtains many different models to study $CH^{X_\bullet}_\bullet(A,N)$ for a given space $X=|X_\bullet |$.
-These facts can be combined to carry geometric or topological constructions to the Hochschild complex, which is applied in Sections~\ref{S:surfaceproduct} and~\ref{S:surfacesymmetric} to study Hochschild (co)homology over compact surfaces $\Sigma^g$ of genus $g$.
+These facts are used, in Sections~\ref{S:surfaceproduct} and~\ref{S:surfacesymmetric}, to carry certain geometric and topological constructions over to the Hochschild complexes modeled on compact surfaces $\Sigma^g$ of genus $g$.

 The collection of compact surfaces of any genus is naturally equipped with a product similar to the loop product of string topology~\cite{CS}, also see~\cite{S}.
 The idea behind this product, that we call the surface product, is shown in the following picture.